 - Technology will eventually disrupt all other human-created institutions (politics, religion, identity, economics, energy).

-- Power will be more quickly redistributed when it gets too heavy at the top.
+- As history progresses, power will tend to be more quickly redistributed when it gets too heavy at the top.

 - Privacy is just a side effect of people not being truly connected.